Toric invariance of vertically parametrized systems: Locally toric systems

 then $F$ is locally $\T_A$-toric over $\GG$ and $\dim(\VV_{\GG}(F_{\k}))=n-s$ for all $\k\in \GG^m$. \end{proposition} \begin{proof} By \Cref{prop:vertical}(i), all zeros of $F_{\k}$ in $\GG^n$ are nondegenerate for all $\k\in \GG^m$, so the statement follows from \Cref{lem:nonsingular}. \end{proof}

-It might seem that condition \eqref{eq:nondeg_condition_all} in \Cref{prop:nondeg} is very strict, but it applies to surprisingly many realistic reaction networks, as we will see in \Cref{sec:crnt_perspectives}.
+It might seem that condition \eqref{eq:nondeg_condition_all} in \Cref{prop:nondeg} is very strict, but in practice, it applies to many realistic reaction networks, as we will see in \Cref{sec:crnt_perspectives}.
 In that application, we have $\GG=\RR_{>0}$ and \eqref{eq:nondeg_condition_all} can be checked using the parametrization of $\ker(C)\cap \RR^m_{>0}$ given by the generators of the polyhedral cone $\ker(C)\cap \RR^m_{\geq 0}$, as the next example illustrates.

 \begin{example} For \Cref{ex:IDH} (with $n=5$ and $s=3$), we have

 From this parametrization we obtain for $w\in \ker(C)\cap \RR^6_{>0}$,